userbradley/documentation.breadnet.co.uk/docs/kb/nginx/nginx-redirects-to-the-first-alphabetical-site-when-not-found-in-config.md

 title: nginx redirects to the first alphabetical site when not found in config
 ---

-# nginx redirects to the first alphabetical site when not found in config

 !!!
 Note "This is expected"

     This is expected behaviour of nginx, and when you think about it, it makes sense.